thieu1995/mealpy/docs/source/pages/general/advances/agent_history.rst

 	+ list_exploration: List of EXPLORATION percentages for all generations
 	+ list_population: List of POPULATION in each generations

-**Note**, The last variable 'list_population' is the one that can cause the "memory" error that describes above.
+**Note**: The last variable, 'list_population', is the one that can cause the "memory" error described above.
-It is better to set the parameter 'save_population' to False (this is also the default) in the input problem dictionary to not using it.
+It is recommended to set the 'save_population' parameter to False (which is also the default) in the input problem dictionary if you do not plan to use it.

 .. code-block:: python